shinyquagsire23/OpenJKDF2/BUILDING.md

 <details>
   <summary>MacOS Dependencies</summary>

 Before starting, install Xcode.
 This is required for OpenGL headers, among other things.
+For packaging a Universal build on ARM64 Macs, all `brew` steps should be done both natively and with an x86_64 prefix (see [here](https://gist.github.com/progrium/b286cd8c82ce0825b2eb3b0b3a0720a0) for how to set that up).
 ```
 # All
 brew install git cmake make python3 imagemagick